New Year, New Me: 4 New Year’s Resolutions for a Healthy YearArticle posted in: Lifestyle Nutrition

 The early bird gets the worm for a reason, and it’s because they’re more likely to be proactive, happier and focused.
 Early risers enjoy many health benefits which can help you achieve your goals for the year.
 According to Women’s Health Magazine, studies show a reduced risk of depression, an increase of positive moods and improved proactivity among those who wake up early.

 Not to mention, people who go to bed later and wake later were found to have a larger body mass index and consumed, on average, more calories than the early birds.
-Getting up early with time to eat a healthy breakfast (possibly a tasty shake from South Beach Diet >)is a healthy habit you should develop to jumpstart your metabolism on a daily basis.
+Getting up early with time to eat a healthy breakfast is a healthy habit you should develop to jumpstart your metabolism on a daily basis.

 2. Try strength training to reboot your fitness routine.